Contents

 First, define the budget in ProcureDesk.
 For example, you have budgets based on the GL account and department.

-If you have budgets in QuickBooks Online, the system can automatically import that for you.
+If you have budgets in QuickBooks Online, the system can automatically import them for you.

 Once the system imports the budget values, you can set up employees’ access to budgets based on the department.